Goat Cheese, Pesto, and Sun-Dried Tomato Terrine

 - Extra-virgin olive oil for drizzling

-- sliced baguettes
+- 1 small baguettes, sliced

 - Line the inside of a 2-cup sharply sloping bowl (about 4 inches across the top) with plastic.
 A 2-cup glass measuring cup works great.
 Let the ends of the plastic extend over the sides a few inches.